-The project team will immediately share the final products with the end-users so they can implement them in August, 2017.
-The final products and tutorials will be presented to the end-users over videoconference on Thursday, August 10th, 2017.
-The forecasting model, significant wave height and wave direction climatologies, and user tutorials will then be transferred to the end-users either through email or in a shared drive.
+The project team will immediately share the final products with the end users so they can implement them in August 2017.
+The final products and tutorials will be presented to the end users over videoconference on Thursday, August 10th, 2017.
+The forecasting model, significant wave height and wave direction climatologies, and user tutorials will then be transferred to the end users either through email or in a shared drive.

 Team POC: India Young, indiajyoung@gmail.com